 Daniel Nissenbaum is a professional trumpet player, composer and film scorer.
-He currently lives on the East Coast.
+He currently lives in Brooklyn, New York.

 Daniel began playing professionally at the age of 15, with various jazz and pop groups in and around Philadelphia and Camden.
 Higher profile events included performances with Ahmad Jamal, Mccoy Tyner, Donald Byrd, and Valery Ponomerev.
 He attended Berklee College of Music, where he graduated in 2007 with a Degree in Brass Performance.
 He has also had the fortune to play with such greats as Marcus Miller and Terence Blanchard while in attendance.